PRECIOUS-Gold prices steady as market awaits U.S. employment report

 “Gold is clearly being used as a hedge against volatility in other markets,” said OANDA analyst Jeffrey Halley.

-The jobs data comes ahead of the more comprehensive U.S. nonfarm payrolls report due on Friday and added to the gloom prompted by a survey that showed manufacturing activity in the United States tumbled to a more than 10-year low in September.
+The private jobs data came ahead of the more comprehensive U.S. nonfarm payrolls report due on Friday, adding to the gloom prompted by a survey that showed manufacturing activity in the United States tumbled to a more than 10-year low in September.

 The disappointing readings weighed on the dollar, which hit near one-week lows against the euro and yen.